andrewboudreau/HelloMassTransit/readme.md

-#A HelloWorld to MassTransit.
+# HelloWorld to MassTransit.
 Instead of Order we consider Document and the operations which can be performed upon it.
 An example that explores just the messaging parts of a system.
 Provides a sandbox for exploring the workings of [MassTransit](https://masstransit-project.com/) and how it works with Azure ServiceBus.

 # Documents